 With a mix of well-groomed critical irony, qualitative content and an eclectic roster of contributors, the magazine created a sort of “vernacular disorientalism,” decongesting the stigmatized visions of the region.

 In an article titled “The Social Turn: Collaboration and its Discontent,” published in Artforum’s February 2006 issue, art critic Claire Bishop describes the media’s selective production and dissemination of images from the Middle East, stating that “the typical Western viewer seems condemned to view young Arabs either as victims or as medieval fundamentalists.”
 As Bidoun’s art director Babak Radboy once concurred in an interview, from the general media’s perspective, one might have a hard time picturing anyone from the Middle East doing anything as normal as sitting down for dinner.
 This is where Bidoun came along.
-For more than ten years now, the magazine has published pieces about Gulfiwood, Hafez Al-Assad’s Iron Bladder, Cat Stevens, Naguib Mahfouz’ white linen suits, Egyptian gangsta rap, Pakistani horror porn, Iranian pop music and Larry Gagosian’s Aremenian origins among many other gems that one can now access online.
+For more than ten years now, the magazine (whose core team is composed of Radboy, Negar Azimi, Tiffany Malakooti and Michael Vazquez) has published pieces about Gulfiwood, Hafez Al-Assad’s Iron Bladder, Cat Stevens, Naguib Mahfouz’ white linen suits, Egyptian gangsta rap, Pakistani horror porn, Iranian pop music and Larry Gagosian’s Aremenian origins among many other gems that one can now access online.
 Decongesting the stigmatized visions of the region in a post-9/11 context, Bidoun offered stories from the perspective of almost (but not totally, or maybe not at all) native informants—or at least those “who grew up speaking multiple languages, maybe all of them badly,” as Bidoun’s Senior Editor Negar Azimi puts it.

 What did it mean to run a magazine/project about art, culture and ideas from the Middle East post-9/11?
 What does it mean to run it now, at a time of Syrian war, global terrorism and ISIS, when brown is definitely not seen as “beautiful”?